calavera/chaseonsoftware.com/content/articles/2018/case-types.md

 Now that you know the various case types, let's tackle an example of my recommended best practice for filenames and when to use each case for Go, JavaScript, Python & Ruby.

-## What conventinon should I use when naming files?
+## What convention should I use when naming files?

 **Recommendation: always snake case**